browserengineering/book/book/preface.md

 ===============

-We'd like to start by recognizing the countless people who have helped to build those those wonders of the modern world that are browsers and the web.
+We'd like to start by recognizing the countless people who have helped to build those wonders of the modern world that are browsers and the web.
 Thank you!

 Much of the background for for the history of the web came from Wikipedia (as